 Certain statements made in this document are forward-looking statements.
 For example, statements regarding future financial performance, market trends and our product pipeline are forward-looking statements.
 Phrases such as "aim", "plan", "intend", "should", "anticipate", "well-placed", "believe", "estimate", "expect", "target", "consider" and similar expressions are generally intended to identify forward-looking statements.
 Forward looking statements are based on current expectations and assumptions and are subject to a number of known and unknown risks, uncertainties and other important factors that could cause actual results or events to differ materially from what is expressed or implied by those statements.
-Many factors may cause actual results, performance or achievements of Tesco to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-Important factors that could cause actual results, performance or achievements of Tesco to differ materially from the expectations of Tesco include, among other things, general business and economic conditions globally, industry trends, competition, changes in government and other regulation and policy, including in relation to the environment, health and safety and taxation, labour relations and work stoppages, interest rates and currency fluctuations, changes in its business strategy, political and economic uncertainty, including as a result of global pandemics.
-As such, undue reliance should not be placed on forward-looking statements.
-Any forward-looking statement is based on information available to Tesco as of the date of the statement.
-All written or oral forward-looking statements attributable to Tesco are qualified by this caution.
+Many factors may cause actual results, performance or achievements of Tesco to be materially different from any future results, performance or achievements of Tesco to be materially different from any future results, performance or achievements of Tesco to differ materially from the expectations of Tesco include, among other things, general business and economic conditions globally, industry trends, competition, changes in government and other regulation and policy, including in relation to the environment, health and safety and taxation, labour relations and work stoppages, interest rates and currency fluctuations, changes in its business strategy, political and economic uncertainty, including as a result of global pandemics.
+As such, undue reliance should not be placed on forward-looking statements attributable to Tesco are qualified by this caution.
 Other than in accordance with legal and regulatory obligations, Tesco undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.